What's covered in this article?

 What are HRV Systems: Heat Recovery Ventilation Explained

+What is an HRV system and how does it work?
 A heat recovery ventilator (HRV) is a home ventilation system that’s designed to make the air in your home cleaner and more comfortable by constantly bringing in fresh outdoor air while simultaneously removing stale indoor air.

 But, unlike traditional ventilation systems, which vent heated air from inside your home and replace it with cold air from outside, HRV systems also warm the air that comes back inside using the heat from the air that’s being vented.